wharton/automagic-rest/README.md

 [![pypi](https://img.shields.io/pypi/v/automagic-rest.svg)](https://pypi.python.org/pypi/automagic-rest/)

-Automagic REST automatically builds a full Django app as a Django REST Framework read-only environment for a set of tables in a PostgreSQL database.
+Automagic REST is a code generator which builds a full Django app as a Django REST Framework read-only environment for a set of tables in a PostgreSQL database.

 This is very much for a specific niche, but we have found it quite powerful for building a RESTful API on top of datasets we receive from other sources through introspection of PostgreSQL's `information_schema`.